karl-wenzel/karl-wenzel/README.md

 ### Hi there 👋

-🔭 I’m currently working on a stat system for unity and other cool c# projects!
+🔭 I’m currently working on a StatsPlus, a cool calculation package for unity and other c# projects!

 🌱 I’m currently learning C++

-👯 I’m looking to collaborate on innovative game projects 📫 How to reach me: karl-wenzel@gmx.de
+👯 I’m looking to collaborate on innovative game projects

+📫 How to reach me: karl-wenzel@gmx.de

 <!--
 **karl-wenzel/karl-wenzel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.